Harvey John

 Vision & Values

-You will have a clear idea of your company mission and values, you may have even written them, and you will presumably be looking for someone who shares those values and who can join you in working towards company goals.
+You will have a clear idea of your company mission and values, you may have even written them.
+You will presumably be looking for someone who shares those values and can join you in working towards company goals.

 Problem-Solving

 The common denominator with almost all vacancies is that a problem is caused by having an unfilled role.
-Whether this is because someone has left or there is an increase in the volume of work; the individual for whom you are looking will offer the solution to the problem that you have.
-Identifying the problems that the vacancy is causing will help to compile a list of skills and attributes that the ideal candidate will need to possess to alleviate those problems.
+This might be because someone has left or there is an increase in the volume of work.
+So the individual for whom you are looking will offer the solution to the problem that you have.
+Identifying the problems that the vacancy is causing will help to compile a list of skills and attributes that they need to possess to alleviate those problems.

 Replicating a great member of staff

-Consider who is currently in the team who embodies the values and vision of the firm, then look at the behaviours, skills and competencies that they have, and which you would like to replicate.
-This, considered alongside the list of requirements created from the problem-solving exercise, will create several qualities upon which you (or your recruiter) can formulate a competency-based interview which is tailored to the specific role.
+Consider who is currently in the team who embodies the values and vision of the firm.
+Then look at the behaviours, skills and competencies that they have, and which you would like to replicate.
+This will create several qualities which you (or your recruiter) can formulate a competency-based interview which is tailored to the specific role.

-How you may conduct a competency-based interview is another subject, but to clarify very simply, these would be open questions, asking candidates to explain a time in which they have recently experienced a certain situation, which with some exploration, can allow you to uncover certain personality traits, behaviours and competencies.
+How you may conduct a competency-based interview is another subject.
+However, to clarify very simply, these would be open questions, asking candidates to explain a time in which they have recently experienced a certain situation.
+With some exploration, it can allow you to uncover certain personality traits, behaviours and competencies.

 Consider why the candidate would want to work at your firm

-In today’s market, the tables have turned and candidates now have much more choice with the availability of vacancies, but also strong counter-offers coming from their existing employers.
+In today’s market, the tables have turned and candidates now have much more choice with the availability of vacancies.
+Not forgetting, strong counter-offers coming from their existing employers.
 Therefore, firms are now in a position where they need to pitch the opportunity to their potential candidates.
 It is not enough to put an advert out and expect a response.

-To appeal to those tentative candidates you will need to consider the reasons why they would want to work for your firm above all others which they may be interviewing at.
-Firstly, in terms of the company culture and team; secondly, the role; and finally, the package on offer (both about remuneration and career path).
-The ability to sell the opportunity does not stop there, to appeal to the best candidates at the interview stage you will also need to make them excited about the opportunity; perhaps, for instance, telling them where the company is heading, and how the candidate will be involved (even instrumental) in getting you there.
+To appeal to those tentative candidates you will need to consider the reasons why they would want to work for your firm above all others.
+Firstly, in terms of the company culture and team.
+Secondly, the role; and finally, the package on offer (both about remuneration and career path).
+The ability to sell the opportunity does not stop there.
+To get the best candidates at the interview stage you will also need to make them excited about the opportunity.
+Perhaps, for instance, tell them where the company is heading, and how the candidate will be involved (even instrumental) in getting you there.

 During the selection and interview process